Gtonizuka/infinite-scroll/README.md

 I am using Jest and Enzyme for unit testing.
 I have tested the main functionalities in the `Card` component and some of the functionalities in `Layout`.
 In `Layout` I am not mocking the fetch request due to time constraints but I am checking the state change triggered by side effects.

 ## TODO list
-- Improve spinner architecture (e.g. maybe it should be shown for X amount of time and then a different error message shown if the server is still unstable.
+- Improve spinner architecture (e.g. maybe it should be shown for X amount of time and then a different error message appears if the server is still unstable.
 This will avoid disrupting user experience).
 - Split `Layout` component in subcomponents.
 - Add more in depth tests for `Layout`.
 - Improve catch of server errors that are not 503.